The Pfaffian Structure of CFN Phylogenetic Networks: Introduction

-We give an explicit characterization of the $2 \times 2$ and $3 \times 3$ minors that cut out $U$ in this new coordinate system and also show that these minors form a Gr\"obner basis for the vanishing ideal of $U$.
-We then show that the invariants of the original model in projective space can be obtained from our minors, along with the relations between the Pfaffians of a skew-symmetric matrix by homogenization and saturation.
+The subset $U_n$ of $\VV_{\cs_n}$ where the sum of probability coordinates is $1$ is an affine variety that contains the statistical model, and so we call it the \emph{statistically relevant affine open patch}.
+For phylogenetic trees, these varieties have been well-studied.
+For example, in \cite{casanellas2007geometry}, the authors study the analogous variety for unrooted phylogenetic trees under the Kimura 3-parameter model, which they term the Kimura variety for a tree $T$.
+Here, we also show that the invariants of the original model in projective space can be obtained from the minors in part (b) of the above theorem, along with the relations between the Pfaffians of a skew-symmetric matrix by homogenization and saturation.
 These results essentially give a complete description of the invariants of the CFN model.
-Lastly, we use this new description of the CFN model to show that sunlet networks with at least 6 leaves are identifiable and provide extensive simulations that show that it suffices to use these determinantal invariants for network inference.
+Lastly, we use this new description of the CFN model to show that sunlet networks with at least 6 leaves are generically identifiable from data observed at the leaves and provide simulations that showcase the effectiveness of using these determinantal invariants for phylogenetic network inference.

 The remainder of this paper is organized as follows.
-In \cref{sec2::Prelim}, we review background material on phylogenetic networks, Markov models, and Pfaffians.
-In \cref{sec:pfaffian} we show that the parameterization of the sunlet network model factors through the parameterization of the Pfaffians of a skew-symmetric matrix and utilize this to give a complete description of the invariants of the statistically relevant patch of the model in a new coordinate system.
-In \cref{sec:inference} we prove that sunlet networks with at least 6 leaves are identifiable under the CFN model and then show that these invariants can be used to accurately infer the correct network from simulated DNA sequence data.
-Lastly, in \cref{cohen-macaulay}, we give an alternative proof of the dimension of the variety and show that it is Cohen-Macaulay by finding a shelling of the Stanley-Reisner complex associated with its initial ideal.
+In \cref{sec2::Prelim}, we review background material on phylogenetic networks, network-based Markov models, and Pfaffians.
+In \cref{sec:3}, we show that the parameterization of the sunlet network model factors through the parameterization of the Pfaffians of a skew-symmetric matrix and utilize this to give a complete description of the invariants of the statistically relevant affine open patch of the model in a new coordinate system.
+In \cref{sec:inference}, we prove that sunlet networks with at least 6 leaves are generically identifiable under the CFN model and then show that these invariants can be used to accurately infer the correct network from simulated DNA sequence data.